DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 A performance score that's under 2000 means that your device can handle the game pretty well.
 A performance score that's between 2000 - 4000 means that your device handles the game pretty poorly, and it will heat up and drain the battery faster.

-Currently,the Performance Score is hidden from player view.